Safe haven in safe hands

 – Fathimath Shadiya

 Fathimath Shadiya is a lecturer at the Maldivian National University (MNU).
-After visiting Huraa Island in the Malé Atoll in 2014, she and her colleague, Aminath Shazly, were inspired to develop a project to shed light on the economic value of mangroves.
+After visiting Huraa Island in the Malé Atoll in 2014, she and her colleague, Aminath Shazly, were inspired to implement a project, supported by Mangroves for the Future, to shed light on the economic value of mangroves.

 Publish or perish

 The team also published a booklet, to be used as a guidebook by locals and tourists, with information and illustrations about the different fauna and flora in the mangrove forests.

 The goal of the mangrove valuation project was to address the crux of the problem: The lack of appreciation for and misinformation about the true value of mangroves.
 The project also gave Fathimath's students the chance to gain real-world experience and put into practice what they had studied in the classroom.

 "We now have a lot of information and new knowledge on how to find alternative uses for the mangrove ecosystem.
 The mangroves' serene beauty is something which can be enjoyed by tourists who come to visit the island.
 These guidebooks could also come in handy in designing tours.”

 In addition to producing the guidebook and the valuation study, the project has also been able to positively impact the thinking of people at many different levels and enhance their knowledge of the importance of preserving these ecosystems.

 Members of local councils, for example, now take a proactive role in conserving the mangroves and promoting them as ecotourism sites.